05:00 PM – 06:00 PM

 JAPAN HOUSE Gallery, Level 2

-To celebrate the opening of the Symbiosis: Living Island exhibition, this 1-hour event presents the opportunity for guests to gain insight into the background of the exhibition and its concept, as well as its meaning for the future relationship of art & architecture in Japan and across the globe.
-Following the event, guests will be able to enjoy a special preview of the exhibition.
+Held to celebrate the opening of the Symbiosis: Living Island exhibition, this 1-hour event presented the opportunity for guests to gain insight into the background of the exhibition and its concept, as well as its meaning for the future relationship of art & architecture in Japan and across the globe.
+Following the event, guests were able to enjoy a special preview of the exhibition.

 For the past 13 years, the tiny island of Inujima in the Seto Inland Sea has been home to the Inujima “Art House Project,” an innovative project bringing together artists with the local population.
 The aim of the initiative is to use art and creative projects to breathe life back into an island with a diminishing population, ensuring its future and enriching the lives of its inhabitants.

 The exhibition has been curated by the project’s Artistic Director Yuko Hasegawa, Director of the 21st Century Museum of Contemporary Art in Kanazawa, alongside internationally renowned architect Kazuyo Sejima, a founding member of the SANAA office and winner of the Pritzker Architecture Prize in 2010.
 The residents have been intimately involved in the evolution of the project, ensuring the life of the island for generations to come.

 *To watch the video in full screen, please click on the image above, then click on the YouTube icon on the lower right-hand corner.